 The iRocker performed well in packability, with a well-designed backpack included.
 The board and all of the needed accessories easily fit inside, with room to spare and comfortable straps.
 However, this model does lack a front handle, which makes carrying with two people more difficult.
 It does, however, have an excellent middle handle.
 For a board that is easier to carry and a bit lighter, consider the Isle Explorer or the PEAK Inflatable for a lighter option.

 Ease of Inflation

 As with many of the boards in this review, the iRocker's inflation was nothing to write home about, in either a good or bad way.
 The pump gets the job done well and is both easy and relatively quick to use.
 The nozzle is universal, which means that it fits any board with this same universal nozzle.
 If you really care about how quickly your board inflates, consider buying an electric pump (or purchasing the Red Paddle Co Voyager's pump from their website).

-Although not quite as bomber as the Editor's Choice award-winning Isle Explorer (mostly because of a lacking rear handle, which sets the board up to see more abuse when dragged across rocks) the iRocker board still brings solid construction and materials to the table.
+Although not quite as bomber as the Best High-Performance Buy award-winning Isle Explorer (mostly because of a lacking rear handle, which sets the board up to see more abuse when dragged across rocks) the iRocker board still brings solid construction and materials to the table.
 This model is well-designed, with low-profile seams and solid materials that handled multiple creek descents with shallow sections and mandatory portages.
 For a model that is less durable (and a little less expensive), you can look at the PEAK Inflatable.